sunng87/ring-jetty9-adapter/README.md

 [![Donate](https://img.shields.io/badge/donate-liberapay-yellow.svg)](https://liberapay.com/Sunng/donate)

 Ring adapter for Jetty 12 and 11 (although named as jetty9), with HTTP/2,
-WebSocket and experimental HTTP/3 support.
+WebSocket, experimental HTTP/3 and virtual threads support.

 This is a simple and plain wrapper on modern Jetty versions.
 It doesn't introduce additional thread model or anything else (no